hazelcaffe/hazelcaffe/README.md

-# Hi, I'm Sylvie!
+# Hi, I'm Hazel!
-I'm a highschool sophomore with a few interests:
+I'm a highschool junior with a few interests:
 - Frontend & backend web development
 - IT & system administration
   - Homelabbing